Manisha-Onkar/Chrome-extension/README.md

-# Tab Title & LinkedIn Scraper Chrome Extension 🚀
+# LinkedIn Scraper Chrome Extension 🚀

 A simple Chrome Extension that **fetches the title of the current tab** and also **scrapes LinkedIn profile information** like name, location, followers, etc.